botingw/PDFsense/README.md

   g. open corrdr_xQ+1_f0_samept.png and compare with #Highlighting...... paragraph of config1.txt.
 The highlight mode "Mode:" of Type 5 is 1, so the highlight range of Type 5 is {{ -5.0, -0.25},{ 0.25, 5.0}}, which is at the up-right side of corrdr_xQ+1_f0_samept.png.
-  Also the points with values in the range of -0.25~0.25 are grayed out for they are not highlighted.
+  Also the points with values in the range of -0.25-0.25 are grayed out for they are not highlighted.
   Then open expt_error_ratio_xQ+1_samept.png and compare with #Highlighting...... paragraph of config1.txt.
 The highlight mode of
   Type 5 is 0, so the plot does not highlight part of points.
 In expt_error_ratio_xQ+1_samept.png, all points are colored accordding to their values.

   h.
 See #Axes ranges...... paragraph and expt_error_ratio_xQ+1_samept.png.
-The scale range "xmin,   xmax:" is auto and "mumin, mumax:" is 1~6000 , check whether the range of the y-axis is from 1~6000.
+The scale range "xmin,   xmax:" is auto and "mumin, mumax:" is 1-6000 , check whether the range of the y-axis is from 1-6000.
-  Also, the color palette range "zmin, zmax:" is auto, so the color palette at the right-side of the plot is from 0~the maximum value in points.
+  Also, the color palette range "zmin, zmax:" is auto, so the color palette at the right-side of the plot is from 0 to the maximum value in points.
   The histogram corresponding to the plot (expt_error_ratio_hist+1_samept.png) also set the x-axis range to be the same as the color palette range.